MiguelMSandin/phylogeniesQuickStart/README.md

 Bayesian Inference ([Rannala and Yang, 1996](https://link.springer.com/article/10.1007/BF02338839); [Yang and Rannala, 1997](https://academic.oup.com/mbe/article/14/7/717/1119795)) randomly estimates the model parameters accross a statistical distribution resulting in different trees.
 The likelihood of the trees are computed *a posteriori* (actually they are approximated by [Markov Chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) -MCMC- methods) resulting in **posterior probabilities**, which can be understood as the probability of a tree being right given the randomly selected model parameters.

 [Bayesian Inference](https://en.wikipedia.org/wiki/Bayesian_inference) collectes information along the way to update and improve the model parameters.
-A single inference will most likely yield a rather poor tree.
+A single inference will most likely yield a rather poor tree, since the search for model parameters is predefined or random (to an extent).
 Yet in the following **cycles** (sometimes also called iterations, generations or even chains) model parameters are going to be adjusted based on previously collected information resulting in trees with higher and higher likelihood.
 In this sense, the number of generations will affect the random sampling, and therefore your results.
 It is recommended to monitor the likelihood per cycle to be sure that your model optimization is arriving to a **convergence**.
 Normally, a safe option is to opt for a very long chain, but an excessively long chain might result in a waste of computational resources.
 If you are interested in a trade-off between ensuring convergence and not spending several days, weeks or months in a redundant analysis you can explore the [Effective Sample Size](https://beast.community/ess_tutorial) of the MCMC run in the software [Tracer](https://beast.community/tracer).
 Because of the long sampling, when you choose a Bayesian approach it is very important to check the likelihood over the different cycles and remove the "learning slope", normally referred to as **burn-in**.

 ![Step4.3](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/Figure7_step4.3_BI.png)

-Again, for inferring phylogenies by bayesian approaches we have different softwares.
+Bayesian approaches are available inmany different softwares.
 Such as [MrBayes](https://nbisweden.github.io/MrBayes/), [BEAST](https://beast.community/), [BEAST2](https://www.beast2.org/) or [PhyloBayes](http://www.atgc-montpellier.fr/phylobayes/).
-Yet, they need most of the times to be run in different blocks, and therefore many different parameters need to be set that will influence your analysis. instead of running them from a single command, as we did for ML approaches, here we save all our options in a simple text (or xml) file and we run the file within the BI software.
+Yet, they need most of the times to be run in different blocks, where different parameters need to be set that will influence your analysis.
+Instead of running them from a single command, as we did for ML approaches, here we save all our options in a simple text (or xml) file and we run the file within the BI software.

 Here you have an example of a script to be run using **MrBayes**, let's save it as "**phylo_mrBayes.sh**":
 ```set autoclose=yes nowarnings=yes```